Kong/docs.konghq.com/app/deck/1.11.x/guides/defaults.md

 get applied.

-You can choose to define custom default values for any subset of entity fields, or define all of them. decK still finds the default values using on a combination of your defined fields and the object's schema, based on the order of precedence.
+You can choose to define custom default values for any subset of entity fields, or define all of them. decK still finds the default values using a combination of your defined fields and the object's schema, based on the order of precedence.